24 Christmas Creatures & Monsters to Look Out for in December

 10. Krampus

 Evil Christmas character alert!
 Krampus is perhaps the most feared creature in all Christmas folklore.
 Half-goat, half-demon, he’s Santa’s evil counterpart and punishes the naughty children, while Santa leaves gifts for the nice ones.
 But unlike Santa, he doesn’t just appear on the 25th of December.
-He arrives in town on Krampusnacht, the 5th December and will hang around until Christmas day.
-If you’ve been badly behaved at all this year, watch out for he’s known to stuff naughty children into his sack and take them to his lair!
+He arrives in town on Krampusnacht on the 5th of December and will hang around until Christmas day.
+If you’ve been badly behaved at all this year, watch out, for he’s known to stuff naughty children into his sack and take them to his lair!

 11. Frosty the Snowman

-Immortalised in the hit Christmas song by Steve Nelson and Jack Rollins, Frosty the Snowman has become an integral part of western festivities.
-With a corncob pipe and a button nose, he has the ability to come to life and is known for his love to dance.
-If we’re blessed with snow this year, you’ll likely see plenty of snowmen across your neighbours gardens and local streets.
-Pay attention though, as one of those might be Frosty himself!
+Immortalised in the hit Christmas song by Steve Nelson and Jack Rollins, Frosty the Snowman has become an integral part of Western festivities.
+With a corncob pipe and a button nose, he has the ability to come to life and is known for his love of dance.
+If we’re blessed with snow this year, you’ll likely see plenty of snowmen across your neighbour’s gardens and local streets.
+Pay attention, though, as one of those might be Frosty himself!

 12. Elves